Khangnguyen04/seattle-crime-data/README.md

   ### Analysis 5 Results

       MCPP (Micro Community Policing Plans) program includes regularly police-monitored cities in Seattle and promotes a safer community for each one included.
-Since its establishment in 2015, has crime decreased in its communities?
+Since its establishment in 2015, have offenses reported increased since its implementation?

       Offenses reported have increased since the MCPP was implemented, despite only 8 years it has been in place.
 Avg. offenses per year, min offenses per year, and max offenses per year have all increased after the MCPP was implemented